victoryang1/DAT-BOS-16/lessons/lesson-14/readme.md

 We'll use _unsupervised_ learning techniques (discovering patterns or structure) to extract the information.

-Rather than inferring that 'Python' and 'C++' are both programming languages because they are often a noun preceded by the verb 'program' or 'code', we'll infer a category by identifing that they are often used in the same way.
+Rather than inferring that 'Python' and 'C++' are both programming languages because they are often a noun preceded by the verb 'program' or 'code', we'll infer a category by identifying that they are often used in the same way.
 We won't need to guide them with particular phrases to look for parts of speech.

 <a name="introduction-nlp"></a>
 ## Introduction: Latent Variable Models (55 mins)